Frances Sussna: Early life

-Frances Sussna was born on October 23, 1933 in Philadelphia, Pennsylvania to Ukrainian-Jewish immigrant Joseph Sussna and his wife Ethel Stein.
+Sussna was born on October 23, 1933, in Philadelphia, Pennsylvania, to Ukrainian-Jewish immigrant Joseph Sussna and his wife Ethel Stein.
 Sussna and her older sister were the only Jewish children in a strongly antisemitic neighborhood in North Philadelphia.
 Due to the absence of any Hebrew schools in the area, Sussna and her sister received no formal Jewish education.

 Sussna attended Olney High School in Philadelphia where she befriended future award-winning Yiddish poet, Rukhl Fishman, the sister of renowned linguist, Joshua Fishman.

 Sussna attended Temple University for a year and a half.
 In college, she held multiple jobs one of which was as a librarian in the English department at Gratz College.
 At the Jewish college, she was exposed to books and resources about the Jewish experience.
 She read books about The Holocaust, the State of Israel, and on kibbutz movement.
 Sussna's time working at Gratz College and a fateful conversation with her friend Rukhl, influenced Sussna's decision to leave Temple University and go to Israel.